mrsilver76/listporter/README.md

 > Be careful when using `--mirror` with a single file: this will cause all other playlists in the library to be removed, keeping only the one you provided.

 ### Does this overwrite existing playlists in Plex?
 Only if their content has changed.
 The tool compares the track list in your M3U file with the existing Plex playlist.
-If they differ, it clears the Plex playlist and re-uploads the correct tracks.
+If they differ, it clears the Plex playlist and re-imports the correct tracks.
 If they are identical, it skips the update.

 ### How do I handle mismatched paths between the source and Plex server?
 You can use the `--find` and `--replace` options to rewrite the file paths in your playlist to match what Plex expects.
 For example, if your M3U uses `D:\Music` and Plex expects `\\server\Music`, use `--find "D:\Music" --replace "\\server\Music"`